acenet-arc/introduction_to_cloud/_episodes/the-cloud.md

 Your VM can belong to a number of security groups.
 A **security group** contains a collection of rules that limit how connections can be made to and from the VMs belonging to that security group.
 These rules can limit how your VMs:
 * access the internet
 * access other VMs in the OpenStack project
-* how other computers can access VMs from the internet
+* how other computers can access VMs from the Internet

 New projects all start with a default security group which contains some basic rules.
 These rules allow VMs full access out to the internet and between VMs belong to that security group but do not allow connections originating outside of that security group to access the VMs.

-Security group rules often pertain to specific ports or ranges of ports and allow access into or out of VMs for specific types of traffic, e.g. HTTP (port 80), HTTPS (port 442).
+Security group rules often pertain to specific ports or ranges of ports and allow access into or out of VMs for specific types of traffic, e.g. HTTP (port 80), HTTPS (port 443).

 <img src="../fig/os-screens/OpenStack_dashboard_security_groups.png" alt="OpenStack Dashboard Images" style="width: 100%;"/>